hifly81/prometheus-csvplot/README.md

-Get metrics in a time range using Promethues API and create csv files.<br>
+Get metrics in a time range using Prometheus API and create csv files.<br>
 Create a pdf report containing graphs from the csv files.

 ## Usage

 ### Metrics config

-List of promethues metrics to be collected.<br>
+This file contains a list of Prometheus metrics to be collected.

-By default metrics are listed in file:<br>
+By default, metrics are listed in file: _config/metrics.txt_

-*config/metrics.txt* <br>
-If you want to use a custom metrics file, create it in config directory <br>
+If you want to use a custom metrics file, place it in config directory: e.g. _config/metrics_haproxy.txt_
-e.g. *config/metrics_haproxy.txt*

 ## Run on local machine

 ### Generate csv files from prometheus metrics

-You need:
+Prerequisites:

     1. python v3
     2. python modules: csv, requests, pandas, pillow, plotly, plotly-orca, kaleido